vielhuber/tinycompress/README.md

-# ✨ tinycompress ✨
+# 🐘 tinycompress 🐘

-tinycompress is a tiny casperjs script for compressing local images using tinypng.
+tinycompress is a tiny CasperJS script for compressing local images using the official tinypng web uploader.

 ## Installation